Dan Woodgate: Madness

 Woodgate encountered Madness after being introduced at a rehearsal by their bass guitarist Mark Bedford.
-In 1978 he joined the band, replacing Gavin Rodgers.
-After briefly changing their name to Morris and the Minors, the band renamed itself as Madness in 1979.
+In 1978 he joined the band, replacing Gary Dovey.
+After briefly changing their name from Invaders to Morris and the Minors, the band renamed itself as Madness in 1979.

 Madness went on to achieve most of their success in the early to mid-1980s.
 The band spent 214 weeks on the UK Singles Chart during that decade, holding the record for most weeks spent by a group in the 1980s UK Singles Chart.
 Since forming, Madness have had 15 singles reach the UK Top 10.
 One of these is the UK number-one single ("House of Fun") and two were number-ones in Ireland, "House of Fun" and "Wings of a Dove".

 Woodgate is one of the less regular songwriters in the band, but is credited as co-writer on the hits "The Return of the Los Palmas 7" and "Michael Caine", as well as on the 2009 single "Dust Devil", which reached #64.
 He is the sole credit on "Sunday Morning" from The Rise & Fall album, and "Small World" on Oui Oui Si Si Ja Ja Da Da.
+Most recently, he was the sole writer of "Round We Go", "Hello Sun" and "Long Goodbye" for the band's 2023 album, Theatre of the Absurd Presents C'est la Vie.